Wacom-Developer/universal-ink-library/README.md

 - Rendering configurations storage mechanism
 - Ability to compose spline/raw-input based logical trees, which are contained within the ink model
 - Portability, by enabling conversion to common industry standards
-- Extensibility, by enabling the description of ink data related semantic metadata
+- Extensibility, by enabling the description of ink data related semantic meta-data
 - Standardized serialization mechanism

 This reference document defines a RIFF container and Protocol Buffers schema for serialization of ink models as well as